-Buying resale may mean the lot of bullion coins a buyer orders will be dated with one or more prior years.
+Buying resale may mean a lot of bullion coins buyer orders will be dated with one or more prior years.
 A batch of silver rounds could include more than one design.
 But as long as the product is in uncirculated condition and the designs are well-recognized and marketable, the resale value will be the same as for a new version of the same item purchased today and sold a year or two down the road.

-Metal prices bottomed in mid December, which discouraged some selling.
+Metal prices bottomed in mid-December, which discouraged some selling.
 Now prices are moving higher.
 Initially, this may drive another round of selling, leading to extra supplies of secondary market products.
 However, optimism about where metals prices are headed also appears to be on the rise.

 Buyers might as well save money on premiums, while they can.
 There are some signals that the opportunity may not last too much longer.